-If the message Resource-key not discovered is displayed, this might indicate that the SVM exists on the cluster but has not yet been added to the Unified Manager inventory, or that the SVM was created after the cluster's last refresh.
+When a SVM exists on the cluster but has not yet been added to the Unified Manager inventory, or that the SVM was created after the cluster's last refresh, this field will be empty.
 You must ensure that the SVM exists, or perform a rediscovery on the cluster to refresh the list of resources.